 Unequal pupil sizes.
 Pressure changes can affect how the pupil responds to light, leading to clear asymmetry.

 Bulging or enlarged eye.
-Due to the increased pressure, the eye will expand, resulting in a noticeable increase in size.
+Due to increased pressure, the affected eyeballs may bulge, leading to a noticeable enlargement.

 Severe eye pain.
 Dogs with glaucoma may seem withdrawn, lethargic, or irritable.
 Some may rub or paw at their eyes, while others will be less interested in eating and playing.

-Checking and testing for glaucoma in dogs involves a few tests.
-These methods are used in different situations and ways to assess the different parts of your dog's eye, identify the cause, and rule out possibilities.
+Checking and testing for glaucoma in dogs involves a few diagnostic tests.
+These methods are used to assess the different parts of your dog's eye, identify the cause, and rule out possibilities.

 Tonometry

 Tonometry is the primary method we use to diagnose canine glaucoma.
-It's a test that measures the amount of intraocular pressure.
+It works by measuring the amount of pressure inside the dog’s eyes.

 Our vets will use a handheld device that gently taps the surface of your dog’s eye.
-It’s quick and non-invasive, also thanks to the numbing drops we will use.
+It’s quick and non-invasive, especially since we’ll be using numbing drops to ensure comfort.
 The results will be based on the readings.
 Here’s a general view:

 Gonioscopy